Green Room goes outside 2023

 Trip Dates | Price

-Note: these trips are W-Fri.
+Note: these trips will be Wed-Fri.
 Weekdays were chosen to minimize the human impact on the trails & maximize the experience of solitude (Stratton Mtn area is very popular on the weekends).

 You're home for the weekend ready to chillax & reflect on the fact that you got out there & did something awesome.